ok-nick/opensource.contentauth.org/docs/manifest/signing-manifests.md

 ### Signature types

-The following table describes the signature algorithms and recommended signature types that the [C2PA Tool](/docs/c2patool) and [Rust library](/docs/rust-sdk) support.
+The following table describes the signature algorithms and recommended signature types that the CAI SDK supports.
 You must supply credentials (certificates and keys) that correspond to the signing algorithm.
 Signing/validation will fail if the the supplied credentials don't support the signature type.

 | Certificate `signatureAlgorithm` | Description  | Recommended signature type | RFC Reference |
 | -------------------------------- | ------------ | -------------------------- | ------------- |